-* Weekly U.S. crude stocks expected to have fallen -survey
+* Weekly U.S. crude stocks expected to have fallen -Reuters poll

-LONDON, July 5 (Reuters) - Oil prices fell more than one percent on Wednesday, ending their longest bull-run in over five years, as climbing OPEC exports and a stronger dollar turned sentiment more bearish.
+NEW YORK, July 5 (Reuters) - Oil prices retreated about 4 percent on Wednesday, ending their longest bull-run in more than five years, as climbing OPEC exports and a stronger dollar turned sentiment more bearish.

 Oil exports by the Organization of the Petroleum Exporting Countries climbed for a second month in June, Thomson Reuters Oil Research data showed.